Differential privacy with partial knowledge: Passive vs. active attackers

 \subsection{Active partial knowledge}

-The first option to handle partial knowledge is to \emph{quantify} over all possibilities for the background knowledge of the attacker: we assume the worst, and consider the case where the attacker has the background knowledge with which the privacy loss will be the greatest.
-This models practical scenarios in which the attacker can not only see, but \emph{influence} parts of the data.
-If the attacker can e.g.\ add fake users to the database, then they can choose the values associated to these new records, and they will maximize their chances of information gain.
-Therefore, we call this option \emph{active} partial knowledge.
+The first option is to quantify over \emph{all} possibilities for the attacker's partial knowledge.
+We assume the worst: we consider the case where the attacker's partial knowledge causes the privacy to be the greatest.
+This models a scenario where the attacker can not only see, but also \emph{influence} the data.
+If the attacker can, for example, add fake users to the database, then she can choose the values associated to these new records to maximize the chances of information gain.
+We therefore call this option \emph{active} partial knowledge, short for ``partial knowledge under active attacks''.